 Trapped in the wrong body?

-This has been linked to another idea popular with some transsexuals and many transgender people, that they are ‘trapped in’ the wrong body.
+This has been linked to another idea popular with many transgender people, that they are ‘trapped in’ the wrong body.
 ‘Look,’ they say (if they are male-to-female) ‘I may have a man’s body but I have a woman’s brain.’

 They are claiming that transsexualism is caused by a physical condition.
 Specifically, a brain-restricted form of intersex.

 It’s not clear when exactly this claim was first made, but it was certainly current by the 1980s.